-- The PIMCO Total Return Fund (Administrative Class) invests primarily in a portfolio of intermediate maturity fixed income securities, with investments in U.S. Treasury, corporate and mortgage-backed bonds.
-The fund also invests in U.S. Dollar and non-U.S. Dollar denominated securities of non-U.S. issuers and money market instruments.
-Units of participation can be redeemed on any business day at the daily unit net asset value. - The Wells Fargo International Core Equity Fund (N9) seeks to achieve consistent, long-term value-added performance using a disciplined approach to identifying market misvaluations and market inefficiencies that represent opportunities.
-The investment strategy uses security selection rather than focusing on a market or country, sector etc. The fund's primary underlying assets include a diversified portfolio of equities across several industries such as financials, consumer discretionary, industrials, and consumer staples.
-Units of participation are redeemable on a daily basis corresponding to the valuation frequency, at unit values determined as of the end of a business day.
-The fund's investments are valued on the basis of market valuations, where available, as provided by independent pricing services.
-Securities for which bid quotations are not readily available are valued at fair value as determined by the fund's trustee using observable market data. - The Manning & Napier Retirement Target CIT Funds (2010, 2020, 2030, 2040 & Target Income) adjust the investment allocation from a more aggressive mix at younger ages to an increasingly more conservative mix at older ages as the participant approaches his or her retirement date.
+- The Wells Fargo/Thornburg International CIT Fund invests its total market value in stocks of international companies that fall within the market capitalization of the MSCI-ACWI ex U.S. The fund may invest in companies of any size, but primarily focuses on large and mid capitalization range of publicly traded companies.
+The fund seeks to identify value by investing in a diversified portfolio of stocks classified as basic values consistent earners, and emerging franchises.
+Unit values are determined by dividing the value of the fund's net assets by the total number of participants' units outstanding on the valuation date.
+Participants' purchases and redemptions of units from the fund are based on unit values as of the valuation date.
+Purchase and redemptions of units may occur on a daily basis. - The Manning & Napier Retirement Target CIT Funds (2010, 2020, 2030, 2040 & Target Income) adjust the investment allocation from a more aggressive mix at younger ages to an increasingly more conservative mix at older ages as the participant approaches his or her retirement date.
 The funds invest primarily in other collective investment trusts with similar investment objectives, which in turn invest in equity securities, debt and fixed income securities, treasury securities, and mutual funds and invests at varying portfolio allocations as appropriate to adjust over time to meet the changing risk and return objectives of investors over their expected investment horizon.
 Units of participation can be redeemed on any business day at the daily unit net asset value. - The RiverSource Trust Equity Index Fund I (CTF) invests primarily in the RiverSource Trust Equity Index Base Fund and seeks to achieve the rate of return of the Standard & Poor's 500 Index.
 The fund invests in some or all of the companies upon which the Standard & Poor's 500 Index is based.
 Units of participation can be redeemed on any business day at the daily unit value.
 The fund's holdings are valued at the redemption value of the underlying fund.
 The fund's primary underlying assets include a diversified portfolio of common stocks across several industries such as oil, gas, and consumable fuels, pharmaceuticals, computers and peripherals, diversified financial services, and insurance services. - The Income Fund invests in a portfolio consisting primarily of the RiverSource Trust Income Fund II.
-This fund seeks maximum current income and price appreciation, consistent with preservation of capital and prudent investment management.
-The fund invests in a diversified pool of high quality bonds together with book value contracts and traditional insurance contracts, of varying maturity, size and yield.
+This Fund seeks maximum current income and price appreciation, consistent with preservation of capital and prudent investment management.
+The Fund invests in a diversified pool of high quality bonds together with book value contracts and traditional insurance contracts, of varying maturity, size and yield.
 Units of participation can be redeemed on any business day at the daily unit value.
 The fund's investment holdings are valued at the redemption value of the underlying fund.